makrai/notes/karthikeyan20-cross-ling-ability-of-mBERT-iclr.md

 # Abstract

-* multilingual BERT (M-BERT) is trained without any cross-lingual objective and with no aligned data
+* multilingual BERT (M-BERT) is trained without any cross-lingual objective and aligned data
 * We study the impact of linguistic properties of the languages, the architecture of the model, and the learning objectives
 * three typologically different languages: Spanish, Hindi, and Russian